Ulrixon/real-time-taiwanese-car-plate-recognition/README.md

 use file search to find it.
 yolov8s_bbox is best_bbox.pt
 yolov8s_ocr is best_s_ocr.pt

+yolov8s_bbox training details are in runs
+yolov8s_ocr training details are in runs_s_ocr file
+including P,PR,R curve and some train and validation pictures

 [demo video](https://youtu.be/9aD8Aa4gEUM) of this code
 this py file does not contain voting function so if u want use yolov8_test.py